Pet relocation - what to consider when moving house with your dog

 Pet relocation companies are incredibly helpful for the big move and deal with animals on a daily basis.
 This will take the stress off getting your dog to your new place.

-Try to book a direct flight to your new home if possible to minimise travelling time and the stress on your dog.
+Try to book a direct flight, train or car trip to your new home if possible to minimise travelling time and the stress on your dog.

 Your pet’s travel container will need to be approved according to international standards.
 Be sure that your dog has room to stand up and turn around inside their crate.